Travel Time: Are You Entitled to Be Paid?

 Travel time is the time an employee spends in transit for work.
 Are employees entitled to be paid for travel time?
 It depends on the reason for the trip, the employee's usual work hours, and whether the employee stays overnight for work.

 Employees don't have to be paid for the time they spend commuting from their homes to their worksites or back home again at the end of the day.
 However, employers have to pay for travel time that's part of the job.
 For example, if employees are required to go out on service calls, the time spent traveling to and from the customers must be paid.
-Also, if employees are required to take employer-provided transportation from a central location to the worksite, this time may have to be paid.
-And, even an employee whose job does not ordinarily involve travel may be entitled to pay for travel time if the employee is required to come to the workplace at odd hours to deal with emergency situations.

 Learn more about Wages and Hours.

-One-Day Business Trips
+Travel Pay for One-Day Business Trips

 An employee who goes on a one-day business trip must be paid for the time the employee spends traveling.
 However, the employee doesn't have to be paid for the time it takes the employee to get to the airport, train station, or other transportation hub.
 That time is categorized as unpaid commuting time, even if it takes the employee longer than his or her ordinary commute to the worksite.